Syndica/sig/src/gossip/readme.md

 ```

 - assuming each validator corresponds to one pubkey, this means we'll only store one `ContactInfo` per validator.
-- when inserting a `CrdsData` whos label already exist in the store, we keep the one with the largest wallclock time (ie, the newest) and discard the other.
+- when inserting a `CrdsData` whos label already exist in the table, we keep the one with the largest wallclock time (ie, the newest) and discard the other.

 ### Storing Specific Data Types